OE-FET/customxepr/README.md

 ## Mercury controls
 CustomXepr includes a higher-level worker thread which regularly queries the MercuryiTC for its sensor readings and provides a live stream of this data to other parts of the software.
 This prevents individual functions from querying the MercuryiTC directly and causing unnecessary overhead.

-The user interface for the cryostat plots historic temperature readings going back up to 24 h and provides access to relevant temperature control settings such as gas flow, heater power, and ramping speed while lower-level configurations such as calibration tables must be changed programatically through the provided Jupuyter console.
+The user interface for the cryostat plots historic temperature readings going back up to 24 h and provides access to relevant temperature control settings such as gas flow, heater power, and ramping speed while lower-level configurations such as calibration tables must be changed programmatically through the provided IPython console.

 The MercuryiTC user interface and driver have been split off as separate packages at [https://github.com/OE-FET/mercuryitc](https://github.com/OE-FET/mercuryitc) and [https://github.com/OE-FET/mercurygui](https://github.com/OE-FET/mercurygui).